maciejkuran/colorala.com-old/README.md

 ## License

-All material appearing on the colorala.com website is protected by copyright.
+The material appearing on the colorala.com website is protected by copyright.

+Excluding:

+- pickr library by simonwep (simonwep.github.io/pickr);
+- jsPDF library by parallax (github.com/parallax/jsPDF);
+- icons (fontawesome.com, remixicon.com);
+- lottie animations (lottiefiles.com)

 The creator of the colorala.com application is Maciej Kuran-Janowski. www.maciejkuran.com